kei5uke/kei5uke.github.io/content/posts/snookums/index.md

 # Note

-After almost giving up trying to get the shell using the discovered script because it specified port 4444 for the attacker, I finally succeeded by changing it to port 21.
-When implementing reverse shell, it's important to reuse the port number that's open on the target machine from the attacker's machine, as it's less likely to be blocked.
+I almost gave up trying to get a shell using the discovered script, which was configured to use port 4444 for the attacker.
+I finally succeeded by changing the port to 21.
+When implementing a reverse shell, it's crucial to reuse an open port on the target machine from the attacker's machine.
+This minimizes the likelihood of the connection being blocked.